IvanAlekseevichPopov/carPartsFinderBackend/README.md

 +add simple images crawler
 +admin for brands
 +admin for modifications

-ssl for http
++ssl for http
++timeout it command-line

+cron to parse in prod

-optimistic lockieng for part update, to avoid loss of "suitable for models" image resize and change type to lightest(PNG?) right after upload add test provider for image storing add flag for moderation to parts and images
+optimistic locking for part update, to avoid loss of "suitable for models" image resize and change type to lightest(PNG?) right after upload add test provider for image storing add flag for moderation to parts and images